Nykøbing Mors: History

 Søren Larsen and Sons owned a shipyard in Nykøbing Mors.
 There, the tall ship Søren Larsen was built in 1949.
 It is a brigantine.
 She is docked in Sydney, Australia.

 Geography

 Nykøbing is located on the east coast of the island of Mors by the Sallingsund, a sound that separates Mors from the Salling peninsula on the mainland Jutland peninsula in Denmark.
 It is the largest town on Mors and the island's cultural center.
 Approximately half of the island's residents live in the area around Nykøbing.
 The town is located 6 km north of the Sallingsund Bridge, which connects Mors with Salling across the Sallingsund.
 Nykøbing Mors is located 31 km north of the town Skive in Salling and 30 km southeast of the town Thisted in Thy.

 Sport

 Located just outside the town on a spit is Nykøbing Mors Cricket Club Ground.

-The ground has in the past held Women's One Day Internationals, including matches for the now defunct Denmark women's team.
+The ground has in the past held Women's One Day International matches, including matches for the home national team.